 Trap type selection

 Commercial rodent traps were selected for use over locally produced traps.
 An important consideration was to ensure the ethical handling of captured rodents.
-Typically, locally produced traps would take the form of “snap-traps”.
-These aim to incapacitate a trapped rodent with a spring powered mechanism that breaks the neck of the rodent triggering the trap.
+Typically, locally produced traps take the form of “snap-traps”.
+These aim to incapacitate a trapped rodent with a spring-powered mechanism that breaks the neck of the rodent triggering the trap.
 However, these traps can injure the individual rather than killing them, which could result in prolonged suffering for the trapped rodent (Hice and Velazco 2013).
 Further, as opposed to commercially produced traps, the sensitivity of the trap triggering mechanism within locally produced traps cannot be standardised, which could result in differences in the sensitivity of each trap, leading to different capture rates across individual traps (Nicolas and Colyn 2006).
 Commercially produced traps allow the sensitivity of closure mechanisms to be altered in the field if it is noticed that the traps are not functioning as required.
 Finally, commercial live-capture traps do not aim to kill the trapped rodent, which allowed us to adopt humane methods of rodent killing (i.e., cervical dislocation after anaesthesia), although arguments have been made that confining individual rodents within a trap only to later euthanise them is less ethical than a quick death through a well functioning snap-trap (Nattrass, Stephens, and Loubser 2019).

 Next, the selection of a specific design of commercial rodent trap impacts the detection of species.
 For example, the size of the trap may prevent larger rodents, such as squirrels, entering the trap and being caught (Harkins, Keinath, and Ben-David 2019).
 We therefore selected the dimensions of the traps based on our target population of rodents and shrews (7.62cm x 8.89cm x 22.86cm).
 Commercial traps may be designed for single capture or multiple capture.
 We were interested in assaying trapped rodents for evidence of acute infection; it was therefore important that we did not allow individuals to come into contact under conditions in which viral transmission could occur.
 To prevent this, we selected single capture traps.
 Several commercially available traps met these requirements; however, Sherman traps were selected after reviewing the studies identified in Chapter 2, as these were the most commonly used commercial traps in West Africa.
 In addition, the study team already had access to a substantial number of Sherman traps and replacement parts, thus reducing the resource needed for the traps.
 Local expertise in using Sherman traps already existed, which eased the implementation of the study protocol.
 An additional advantage of the Sherman traps was the ease at which they could be decommissioned during the day and activated at night to prevent unintended captures.